somethingx02/topical_wordvec_model/README.md

 # topical_wordvec_model
 no out-of-vocabulary word, 3000-8000 vocabulary size, quick in training, suitable for visualization

+## Quick Start
+* If you wanna run a pretrained model on your laptop, Jump to ``Discovered Topics and Word embeddings''

 ## Download the yelp dataset

 * Go to https://www.yelp.com/dataset/download to download the .7z file